bobbobson21/publicAI/README.md

 # how to make good AIs

 ## what makes a good AI
-A good publicAI ai has has lots of responces and uses AddNewSynonymsGroup also good ais also have a lot of spellchecking data as well as usage of all the functions made for the searchfor and responces tables. good AIs in genral are also capable of beeing good emotional support and of being cold when you are mean to them and good AIs should also claim to have there own wants or needs if used for a video game or so other purpose that gose beyond the realm of a text input.
+A good publicAI ai has has lots of responces and uses AddNewSynonymsGroup also good AIs also have a lot of spellchecking data as well as usage of all the functions made for the searchfor and responces tables.
+Good AIs in genral are also capable of being good emotional support and of being cold when you are mean to them and good AIs should also claim to have there own wants or needs if used for a video game or so other purpose that gose beyond the realm of a text input.

 ## why you should use the tool and how to use the tools
-This AI system come with a set of tools that allows you to make AIs really fast and it also makes your AI much smarter which makes the tools very important and usful to AI develoment with public AI. a list of these tools (in the order they should most likely be used) is bellow:
+This AI system come with a set of tools that allows you to make AIs really fast and it also makes your AI much smarter which makes the tools very important and usful to AI development with public AI.
+A list of these tools (in the order they should most likely be used) is bellow:

- - InfoAdded --give it two files one a list of questions and two a place to put the result and it will use the first file to scrape awnser of the internet and one it is doen it will all be formatted to infomation pal can understand and then put into the results file also this is the only thing to use c#
+ - InfoAdded --give it two files one a list of questions and two a place to put the result and it will use the first file to scrape awnser off the internet and once it is done it will all be formatted to infomation pal can understand and then put into the results file also this is the only thing to use c#
  - WordExtractor --extracts words from pal info files (this is useful for the spellchecker)
- - SpellingEnhancement genarates most of the possible missspellings for a list of words and then outputs the results to a file as pal spellchecking data which makes AIs better at understanding english
+ - SpellingEnhancement generates most of the possible missspellings for a list of words and then outputs the results to a file as pal spellchecking data which makes AIs better at understanding english
- - SynonymsGrouping gets it a list of synonyms and it will output a synonyms file in pal data and it can also modify infomodel file data to use those synonyms which makes AIs seem more dynamic in there responces
+ - SynonymsGrouping give it a list of synonyms and it will output a synonyms file in pal data and it can also modify infomodel file data to use those synonyms which makes AIs seem more dynamic in there responces

 ## why you should use fuctions in tags and responce
-Using functions allows for you to make some really cool addations to you AI for examp you can do something like:
+Using functions allows for you to make some really cool additions to you AI for example you can do something like:

 ```
 pal:SetNewInfo( {"you","|pal:NRT( 'feel' )|","|pal:NRT( 'feeling' )|","|pal:NRT( 'doing' )|","|pal:NRT( 'holding' )|"}, nil, nil, nil, nil, nil, {"I am feeling |pal:GetEmotiveClass()|.","I feel like I am |pal:GetEmotiveClass()|.","I am feeling |pal:GetEmotiveClass()| user.","I feel like I am |pal:GetEmotiveClass()| user."}, nil, nil, nil )